- Highly effective for varicose veins

 Most of us have been down that road: we are misdiagnosed at first and when we finally get the diagnosis right, somebody fails to do the treatment properly and we are the ones to bear the consequences.
 That’s why it is extremely important to choose an expert in this field that you can trust will do the best job.

-You can just call and schedule a free appointment to get specific answers.
-All these offices are state-of-the-art and the staff is really friendly.
+You can just call and schedule an appointment to get specific answers.
+Most offices are state-of-the-art and the staff is really friendly.

 Is one Sclerotherapy session enough and when do I see the results?